 It’s one of the longest-blooming shrubs around, beginning to flower in late spring and then continuing until fall.
 Northern gardeners love it because it does well even in frigid Zone 2.
 Potentilla loves full sun and well-drained soil; blooms are typically yellow.
 The shrub is on the small side, from 1 to 4 feet tall, usually with a mounding habit.

 (Caryopteris, Zones 5 to 9)

-If you long for blue flowers, this bold little shrub could provide exactly what you’re looking for.
-Most grow to only 2 or 3 feet high in full sun, making them a natural choice for limited space.
+If you long for blue flowers, this bold little summer flowering shrub could provide exactly what you’re looking for.
+Most grow to only 2 or 3 feet high in full sun, making them a good shrub for a small space.
 The deep blue flowers emerge in late summer and keep right on blooming through fall.
 This one’s a favorite of butterflies, too.

 (Viburnum, Zones 2 to 9)

 Among the most popular of ornamental shrubs and small trees, viburnum is sought after for three reasons: It’s handsome, it’s versatile and it’s easy to grow.
 Truly a year-round shrub, it rewards you with flowers in spring or summer, appealing foliage in fall and berries from fall to winter.
 Grow in full sun or part shade.

 When other flowers are spent, this late bloomer becomes a generous source of energy for hummingbirds.
 A member of the hibiscus family, it bears charming trumpet-shaped flowers that bloom from late summer through midautumn.
 In optimal conditions, including moist, well-draining soil and lots of sunshine, rose of Sharon can climb to 10 feet or more.